petterbergman/sqlite/README.md

 ## Dependencies

 The iOS and Android codes are using `SQLCipher` allowing for database encryption.
+ZIP extraction on iOS is not supported.
-The iOS code is using `ZIPFoundation` for unzipping assets files The Electron code is using `better-sqlite3-multiple-ciphers` , `electron-json-storage` and `node-fetch`  from 5.0.4.
+The Electron code is using `better-sqlite3-multiple-ciphers` , `electron-json-storage` and `node-fetch`  from 5.0.4.
 The Web code is using the Stencil component `jeep-sqlite` based on `sql.js`, `localforage`. and `jszip`